EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ### pid_wait_until()
-Locks the code in place until the drive has passed the input parameter.
-This uses the exit conditions from the PID class.
+Lock the code in a while loop until this position has passed for driving without okapi units.

-`target` the distance the robot needs to travel before unlocking the code.
-This is degrees if turning or swinging, and inches if driving.
+`target` for driving or turning, using a double.  degrees for turns/swings, inches for driving
 <Tabs
   groupId="pid_wait_until_double"
   defaultValue="proto"